Discover 21 Unmissable Things to Do in Provence, France

 Where to Stay in Provence: Go Glamping at l’Hippocampe

-Here comes a little confession: my family owns a campsite in Provence, called l’Hippocampe.
-But this isn’t any ordinary campsite; it is glamping at its finest, with tons of activities thrown in.
+Here comes a little confession: I may live in Berlin, but my family owns a campsite in Provence, called l’Hippocampe.
+This isn’t any ordinary campsite; it is glamping at its finest, with tons of activities thrown in.

 Over 50 years ago, my family started welcoming guests and have shared their love for the region with innumerable holidaymakers since.